 2) Once the veins are treated, do they come back?

 In general, they do not come back.
 However, there is no cure for varicose veins and a patient will develop others in other areas in the years ahead.
-In addition, a large vein which has been treated can reopen but can easily be retreated once this is detected.
+In addition, a large vein that has been treated can reopen but can easily be retreated once this is detected.
+Some people may also consider getting compressed socks to help the circulation of blood in their legs to ease varicose vein symptoms, and there are many places you can find men’s socks, or women’s socks for this type treatment.

 3) Do treatments hurt?